Extract information on default prior distributions for an mvgam model

 variable indata

 ).
 Note that if this is supplied, the intercept parameter in the process model will NOT be automatically suppressed.
-See examples for details- ...
+Not yet supported for models in wich the latent factors evolve in continuous time (CAR()

 Not currently used